-The H2TU-C-231 can be looped back by sending the Addressable Office Repeater (AOR) LPBK activation code 1111-1111-0001-1110 (FF1E) for at least 5 seconds.
+The H2TU-C-202 can be looped back by sending the Addressable Office Repeater (AOR) LPBK activation code 1111-1111-0001-1110 (FF1E) for at least 5 seconds.
 This causes the H2TU-C to enter the NLOC state.
-The Loopback Time-Out setting (see "Setting the Loopback Time-Out Option" on page 51) determines the duration of this loopback unless it is overridden by the reception of a second identical 16-bit loopup command before the timer expires.
-When this time-out override state exists, the only way to loop the H2TU-C down is to issue one of the three loopdown commands listed in Table 25 on page 56.
+The Loopback Time-out setting (see "Setting the Loopback Time-out Option" on page 47) determines the duration of this loopback unless it is overridden by the reception of a second identical 16-bit loopup command before the timer expires.
+When this time-out override state exists, the only way to loop the H2TU-C down is to issue one of the three loopdown commands listed in Table 25 on page 52.
 The automatic time-out mode is restored during subsequent loopback sessions.

-Table 24 summarizes the codes required to execute Addressable 3 (A3LB) and Addressable 4 (A4LB) repeater loopback commands which are identified in the List 3E HDSL2 products.
+Table 24 summarizes the codes required to execute Addressable 3 and 4 (A3LB and A4LB) repeater loopback commands that are identified in List 3E HDSL2 products.
 All code sequences must be present for at least 5 seconds.
+Information specific to HiGain HDSL2 regenerators is shown in bold.

 Table 24.
-Addressable Repeater I Loopback Commands (A3LB and A4LB)
+Addressable Repeater Loopback Commands s (A3LB and A4LB)